usna-sailbot/nmea2k_type1/README.md

 Alternatively, on the Pi, follow the instructions here [[http://skpang.co.uk/blog/archives/1220]], in which the overlay for the Pican2 hardware is added and a specific version of Python-CAN is installed from [[https://bitbucket.org/hardbyte/python-can/get/4085cffd2519.zip]] using the `python3` `setuptools` (i.e. run the included `setup.py`).

 ## Evangelista guess, Feb 2020
-I think we're going to want to be able to have one hardware Pican2 interface shared among various virtual nmea2k devices so I'm going to try writing that first.I'll call this **type II nmea2k**.
+I think we're going to want to be able to have one hardware Pican2 interface shared among various virtual nmea2k devices so I'm going to try writing that first.I'll call this **type II nmea2k** and is addressed elsewhere, see [[https://github.com/usna-sailbot/nmea2k_typeII]].

 As an alternative, if that's too big or too slow, maybe I'll also try a compact pure Python layer on top of the Pican2 hardware that spits out ROS std_msgs?
-I'll call this **type I nmea2k**.
+I'll call this **type I nmea2k** and it is the subject of this repository.

 ## Contributors
 D Evangelista